-Basic education certificate based on simplified curriculum and curriculum for students with moderate and severe learning disabilities

-The content of simplified curriculum for basic school is mostly aimed at acquisition of practical skills and knowledge.
-The curriculum has been compiled in a way that enables students to acquire the knowledge, skills and values that enable them to manage in their everyday life.
+Basic education certificate based on simplified curriculum and curriculum for students with moderate and severe learning disabilities skills and values that enable them to manage in their everyday life.
 The curriculum aims to support learning through practice.
 The purpose of rules and theories is to generalise and make the students aware of the knowledge acquired through practice.
 The practical skills are formulated more precisely in the subject syllabi.
 Making students more active means that there has to be a selection of activities corresponding to their physical development, accomplishable learning activities, clear and understandable setting of objectives, constant stimulation of students' activity and evaluation of the improvements made.
 The curriculum emphasises the importance of an emotional connection between an educational specialist and students in joint activities, as well as the importance of learning environment.